mattdai123/comp5703_group62_1/Person-in-WiFi-3D-repo-main2/README.md

 This is the modified code of our team.
-In order to prevent the code from running wrong after deleting some files and not deleting any baseline files, I will cover what is useful and what is not in each file in this readme
+In order to prevent the code from running wrong after deleting some files. we do not deleting any baseline files, I will cover what is useful and what is not in each file in this readme
 # config
 Contains five folders base, inspose,petr,soit,wifi